 git branch new-branch-name

-Or you can create a new branch and switch to it:
+- Alternatively, you can create a new branch and switch to it using the checkout command:

 git checkout -b new-branch-name

-You can also clone a branch and then switch to it:
+You can instead clone a branch and switch to it:

 git checkout -b new-branch-name origin/new-branch-name